DrLex0/print3d-reversing-thread-bolt/README.md

 This is a bolt with sections of both regular right-hand and left-hand threads, joined by a section of two-way thread.
 Only the two-way nut can run across the entire length of the bolt, by reversing its rotation half way.

 I included slightly modified versions of all the nuts, with little triangles indicating the thread direction.
+(Of course the left-threaded nut cannot be screwed on the bolt with end cap.)

 I made this in Blender by generating the two regular threads with the same profile as the thread used in gvera's original model, and then semi-manually stitching them to the two-way thread.
 This was a bit of a chore but still much easier than trying to do a Boolean intersection of the two threads, given how finicky Blender's Boolean operator still is despite recent improvements.